lguerdan/SETripPlanning/cuisine/DinnerPlans.md

 <p><a href="http://lecrocodilerestaurant.com/menus/dinner/">Menu</a></p>
 <p><a href="https://www.tripadvisor.com/Restaurant_Review-g154943-d706088-Reviews-Le_Crocodile-Vancouver_British_Columbia.html">TripAdvisor Link</a></p>
 <p>
-This will be our first dinner destination.
+This will be our first dinner destination and our priciest.
 Rated at eleveen for restaurants in Vancouver it is defined as traditional French cooking with a innovated Westcoast style.
-It looks really fancy so we should dress nice and getting there around 8 should give us enough time to get back from our days trips and get ready.
+It looks really fancy so we should dress nice and getting there around 8pm should give us enough time to get back from our days trips and get ready.
 </p>